-Before my work in academia, I worked as a journalist.
-I earned my Bachelor’s degree in journalism from the University of North Florida and worked for a daily newspaper as an editor and writer.
+Before my work in academia, I earned my Bachelor’s degree in journalism from the University of North Florida and worked for a daily newspaper as an editor and writer.
 I also served as an editor for UNF’s weekly news publication throughout my undergraduate work.
-Currently, I work on a freelance basis for many online publications writing on a variety of subjects, including public health, food labeling, and nutrition communication.
+When I’m able, I work on a freelance basis for many online publications writing on a variety of subjects, including public health, food labeling, and nutrition communication.

 If you have any questions or comments about my experiences, please feel free to email me at email@example.com.